cydia2020/toyota-dsu-reroute-harness/README.md

 ## Schematic and Wiring Explained

-As it is nearly impossible to find a male DSU connector, it is suggested that you cut the wire on the vehicle's harness.
+~~As it is nearly impossible to find a male DSU connector, it is suggested that you cut the wire on the vehicle's harness.~~

+Plug and receptacle part number: DJ7324-0.7-11/21 (available on Taobao and eBay)

 - Looking at the back (wire-side) of the DSU connector, counting from 1 from the right-top-most-PIN, you should sever the cable on PIN 10 and PIN 11;
 - Tape the vehicle side of the severed wire to prevent a short circuit;